 Along the human evolution, this mechanism that gives the muscles the capacity to rapidly change is considered a huge advantage for adaptation.
 When food is scarce, muscles quickly decrease so that the body can survive on limited resources.

 When food becomes available again, the rapid increase in muscle mass brings the body back to previous shape, strong enough to fight or flight and thus increase chances for survival.
 Taking this into consideration, it is not difficult to understand that muscle can not grow without adjusting food intake.
 Not only the quantity, but the quality of the diet is extremely important.
-As a food source for muscles, nothing beats a high purity protein with high bioavailability that is rapidly digested and completely absorbed.
+For more information, read “The Key To Healthy Ageing: Exercise And Proteins”.

 Exercise, take your proteins, vitamins and minerals, regularly check your steroid hormone levels and start doing this as young as possible.
 This is a golden rule to live a long and healthy life.